 Lord Tweedsmuir High School, ca. 1940.
 Historical Photographs Collection, 192.44A.
 Courtesy of Surrey Archives.

 This topic is important to pursue, because the small amount of research that exists currently on schooling during WWII in British Columbia looks at the province overall or on more rural areas, rather than the Lower Mainland.
 Specific areas may have vastly different experiences.
-Additionally, the war years were incredibly transformational for Surrey and the population demographics of Surrey.
-The Second World War had a profound effect on Surrey high schools, with worsening school conditions and wartime school curriculum combined changing school demographics due to the removal of Japanese students.
+Additionally, the War years transformed Surrey’s demographics.
+The Second World War had a profound effect on Surrey high schools, with worsening school conditions and wartime school curriculum combined with changing school demographics due to the removal of Japanese students.
 The high participation in nationalistic activities is particularly interesting in combination with the close relationships that many students had to their Japanese peers.

 Next Page → Life in Surrey During WWII